Mahim1997/wQFM-2020/README.md

 -V, --version   Print version information and exit.
 ```

-4. **To use branch support annotations**

-    (i) Directly run from wQFM jar file using annotations i.e. -t flag
+1. For large number of taxa, increasing the memory available to Java is recommended.
 ```bash
-        # to annotate branches using avg number of quartets satisfied per branch
-        java -jar wQFM-v1.2.jar -i "input-file-name" -o "output-file-name" -t 1

-        # to annotate branches using avg number of quartets satisfied per branch (weights will be normalized by sum)
-        java -jar wQFM-v1.2.jar -i "input-file-name" -o "output-file-name" -t 2

-        # to annotate branches using avg number of quartets satisfied per branch (weights will be normalized by max)
-        java -jar wQFM-v1.2.jar -i "input-file-name" -o "output-file-name" -t 3

-        ## Eg. if you have python setup instead of python3.
-Now, the scripts will be called using "python ..."
-        java -jar wQFM-v1.2.jar -i "input-file-name" -o "output-file-name" -t 1 -pe python
-    ```

-    (ii) If you want to annotate another species tree using a set of weighted quartets
-    ```bash
-        # eg. using annotations level of 1 (use -pe python if you have python setup instead of python3)
-        java -jar wQFM-v1.2.jar -i "input-file-weighted-quartets" -st "species-tree-without-annotations" -o "species-tree-with-annotations" -t 1
-    ```

-4. For large number of taxa, increasing the memory available to Java is recommended.
-```bash
     # Example: To supply 8GB of free memory.

     java -Xmx8000M -jar wQFM-v1.2.jar -i "input-file-name" -o "output-file-name"
 ```

-5. For now, wQFM cannot handle **stars** which is induced due to polytomy in gene trees.
+1. For now, wQFM cannot handle **stars** which is induced due to polytomy in gene trees.

     So, if you do provide stars in input quartet-file, wQFM will terminate (after giving a prompt).